 - strength and conditioning coaching for professional and intercollegiate athletic teams,

 - personal training,

 - cardiac rehabilitation,

 - corporate wellness programs.

 By participating in cutting-edge research and coursework, students will have the opportunity to invest in the future of exercise physiology.

 Please note, however, that before you begin working in a laboratory, you are required to perform:

 - all required lab safety training from UT Environmental Health and Safety and

-- all Institutional Review Board (IRB) and disclosure training OR
+- all Institutional Review Board (IRB) and conflict of interest disclosure (for human research) OR

 Related Professional Organizations